What is ARELLO?

 - Cooperation among regulators, jurisdictions and related entities.

-- Knowledge Creation and Dissemination: ARELLO is the essential source and resource on real estate regulatory matters.
+- Aggregate and Disseminate Knowledge: ARELLO is the primary resource on current and emerging real estate regulatory matters.

-- Quality Programs and Services: ARELLO's programs and services develop effectiveness, efficiency and excellence among members.
+- Quality Programs and Services: ARELLO develops and offers relevant programs and services that are effective, efficient and promote excellence.

-- Public Awareness and Credibility: ARELLO is recognized by governmental agencies, regulatory bodies and industry organizations as the authority on real estate regulatory issues.
+- Awareness and Credibility: ARELLO is recognized by government agencies, regulatory bodies, and industry and consumer organizations as the authority on real estate regulatory matters.

-- International Influence: ARELLO is sought out by jurisdictions across the globe to achieve real estate regulatory excellence.
+- International Partnerships: ARELLO collaborates with governmental, public and private entities around the globe to achieve real estate regulatory excellence.

-- Organizational Efficiency: ARELLO serves its members effectively by prioritizing its capabilities, expertise and resources.
+- Organizational Excellence: ARELLO effectively prioritizes its capabilities, expertise and resources.